techidaily/site-win11-tips/source/_posts/streamlining-anomalies-dealing-with-anydesk-issues-in-windows.md

  By default, Windows never lets any program connect to the internet (without passing via a firewall).
 This ensures that hackers' attempts to remotely spread malware to your computer are minimized.

- Besides the firewall, check the[bandwidth limitations or restrictions](https://www.makeuseof.com/tag/tools-limit-bandwidth/) that could be causing the issue.
+ Besides the firewall, check the [bandwidth limitations or restrictions](https://www.makeuseof.com/tag/tools-limit-bandwidth/) that could be causing the issue.

 ## 3\.
 Blank Screen During a Remote Session